annapecini/quadrillion/doc/README.md

-Find reports and other kind of documentation attached to folder.
+Find reports and other kind of documentation attached to this folder.